 An art that will make your festival experience a much better one when it’s done right.

 I’ve been to over 50 festivals in 20 countries, and know exactly what you should be looking for in a festival bag.
-Let me take you through everything, so you can make the right festival luggage selection for you
+Let me take you through everything, so you can make the right festival bag selection for you.

 How to choose the right festival backpack for you – things to consider:

-If it’s a city festival then you can be a bit more flexible about the kind you choose.
+If it’s a city festival then you can be a bit more flexible about the kind of festival backpack you choose.
 You could bring a rolly to make things easier.

 – Consider the size.
 Do you want a small festival backpack, a medium festival backpack or a large festival backpack?
 How much stuff are you planning on taking?
 How much are you prepared to carry?